sungnga/react-ecommerce/react-frontend/README.md

   - Import Link component from react-router-dom: `import { Link } from 'react-router-dom'`
   - Import Layout component : `import Layout from './Layout'`
   - Import getCart method: `import { getCart } from './cartHelpers'`
-  - Immport Card component: `import Card from './Card'`
+  - Import Card component: `import Card from './Card'`
   - Write a Cart functional component that renders cart items from the localStorage
     - Create a state for items and initialize it to an empty array
       - `const [items, setItems] = useState([])`